 SECTION 1.3.
 SURRENDER AND PAYMENT. (a) Prior to the Effective Time, HLR and NHL shall appoint a mutually acceptable bank or trust company as agent (the "EXCHANGE AGENT") for the purpose of exchanging certificates in connection with the NHL Share Conversion in accordance with the terms of this Agreement.
 At or prior to the Effective Time, HLR shall deposit in trust with the Exchange Agent \$135,651,100 (the "HLR CASH CONSIDERATION").
 At or prior to the Effective Time, Roche shall provide to NHL \$51,048,900 (the "ROCHE WARRANT CONSIDERATION") in respect of Roche's purchase of 8,325,000 Warrants (as defined in Section 1.4(a)) pursuant to Section 1.4(b) (the "ROCHE WARRANTS").
-At or prior to the Effective Time, NHL shall, subject to Section 7.2, deposit in trust with the Exchange Agent (x) \$288,000,000 (the "NHL CASH CONSIDERATION") and (y) the Roche Warrant Consideration received from Roche.
-The HLR Cash Consideration, the NHL Cash Consideration and the Roche Warrant Consideration are referred to collectively as (the "CASH CONSIDERATION FUND").
-The Exchange Agent shall, pursuant to irrevocable instructions, deliver the Cash Consideration contemplated to be issued as part of the NHL Share Conversion out of the Cash Consideration Fund.
-The Cash Consideration Fund shall not be used for any other purpose.
+At or prior to the Effective Time, NHL shall, subject to Section 7.2, deposit in trust with the Exchange Agent (x) \$288,000,000 (the "NHL CASH CONSIDERATION") and (y) the Roche Warrant Consideration are referred to collectively as (the "CASH CONSIDERATION FUND").
+The Exchange Agent shall, pursuant to irrevocable instructions, deliver the Cash Consideration contemplated to be issued as part of the NHL Share Conversion out of the Cash Consideration Fund shall not be used for any other purpose.